jcnelson/poxl/docs/miamicoin-mining-and-stacking-guide.md

 As mentioned above, all transactions with CityCoins require Stacks (STX) as fuel.

 To acquire Stacks, please see the [market list on CoinMarketCap](https://coinmarketcap.com/currencies/stacks/markets/) for supported exchanges.

+## How to Hold $MIA

+MiamiCoins are a fungible token on the Stacks blockchain, meaning they are stored, displayed, and used in the Stacks Web Wallet in the same way as STX tokens.

 ## Activation of Mining